Workers' Compensation Safety Program

 In addition to the potential financial benefits, a well-designed safety program will assist in maintaining a safe and healthy workplace for employees, customers and visitors.
 A comprehensive workers' compensation safety program should contain the following elements:

-Assess Risks and Needs
+Assess Risks and Safety Needs

 Begin with a review of your workers' compensation losses to determine where improvements are needed most.
 Frequent and severe incidences should be the initial focus, followed by infrequent and less severe exposures.

-Establish and Communicate Management Commitment
+Establish and Communicate Management Commitment to Safety

 Formal goals, objectives, responsibility and accountability should be defined and communicated to ensure visible management involvement.